Why Salem Montessori School?

 Montessori isn’t so much a “what” as it is a “who” question.
 Dr. Maria Montessori (1870-1952) was Italy’s first female physician.
 She developed her method of education based on clinical observations on how children learn.
 She discovered the children’s effortless ability to absorb knowledge from their surroundings, a tireless interest in manipulating materials, and an inborn desire to learn and do meaningful work.
 In 1907, she founded a school using child-centered methods and equipment based on her observations.
 Montessori’s work continues today in public and private schools throughout the world.

-In the 3-to-6-year old classes there is a family-like atmosphere, with the older children serving as role-models for the younger children.
-In this multi-age setting, the children learn from each other and because of each other.
+In the Children’s House classes there is a family-like atmosphere, with the older children serving as role-models for the younger children.
+In this multi-age setting, the children learn from each other, and because of each other.
 The Montessori-trained teachers ensure that experiences occur naturally and joyfully at the proper moment for each child.

 What type of learning style is Montessori?